 - Generally strong overall

-Your physiotherapist will see you one week after your ACL surgery and start to build on your exercise program.
+Your physiotherapist will see you one week after your ACL surgery and start to build on your exercise and rehabilitation program.
 The general goals to achieve at each phase are as below.

 Stage 1 (Weeks 0-6):